-Since 2006, Maths Week has been taking place every year and has grown to attract participation from as many as 300,000 people annually across Ireland.
-We often don’t realise that maths is everywhere and part of all facets of everyday life.
-Local development company, Midlands Science is delighted to be delivering a number of events during Maths Week across the Midlands this October 12th – 20th as part of its ongoing work to help promote Science, Technology, Engineering and Maths (STEM) to people of all ages.
+Maths Week has been taking place in Ireland every year since 2006 and it will kick off again this Oc tober 16th across the country.
+Maths Week has grown to attract participation from as many as 300,000 people annually across Ireland yet often, we still don’t realise that maths is everywhere and part of all facets of everyday life.
+Midlands Science is pleased to be delivering a number of virtual events during Maths Week across the region this Oc tober as part of its ongoing work to help promote Science, Technology, Engineering and Maths (STEM) to people of all ages.

 ‘We live in a world of numbers and algorithms and as adults we see first-hand how important it is to be confident with maths; it really is a life skill.
 Midlands Science is delighted to support Maths Week by working with expert providers who can help children to see the lighter aspects of maths by connecting it to real life scenarios such as using it in household tasks or in activities like counting your steps.
 Maths Week is a great opportunity to create a more positive view of maths and to develop a deep and long-lasting understanding of it as a subject.
 It also gives us adults a reminder to build our own maths skills, something we can all improve throughout our lives.’

 Midlands Science and its providers have an abundance of experience in managing initiatives which focus on creating a more positive outlook towards maths.
 It seeps in to most aspects of life whether we realise it or not and introducing children to more captivating and interactive activities can help bring the subject to life.
 As part of this year’s Maths Week celebrations, Midlands Science is teaming up Dr Niamh Shaw, Anyone4Science and the Exploration Dome to run workshops which help encourage pupils to see the fun side of maths.